 When you are not only able to step into the shoes of someone you like, but also the shoes of someone you dislike, it is a sign of empathy; even if I have no idea whether I’m able to put myself in everyone’s shoes I can always feel their pain.
 But being an empath, did not automatically prevent me from repeating the patterns I learned at my mother’s knee.
 One can be an empath and still behave abusively.
 I’ve done it.

-So my abusive behaviours–unconscious attempts to control, to manipulate, to shame, to humiliate as my mother did to me–happened.
+So my abusive behaviours–unconscious attempts to control and to manipulate–happened.
 It took me time to learn the truth of what I was doing.
 Mistakes happened, especially when my anxiety levels climbed and I defaulted to my reptilian patterns.
 But my journey to the conscious, meant I became aware of them more quickly.
 I could take responsibility for them, and in doing so I could change them, apologise for them.
 Did it take away the hurt my actions caused?
 No; no amount of ‘sorry’ can change that.

 In my line of work, I come across instances of abusive behaviour daily.
 They are not isolated incidents, they are systemic and prolific.
 I even help others to identify and call them out.
 I am acutely aware of how they start, even before they become ‘abuse’, because of my background.